 Development of competencies in biomechatronics.
 Bionic technology, embedded design programming, and fabrication.
 Robotic actuation and senses.
 Advanced material use and fabrication techniques.

 ORPR 540.
 Rehabilitative Care in Developing Nations.
 3 Units.

 Examines the physical rehabilitation state of affairs in developing nations.
 Outlines specific challenges with rehabilitation delivery from logistics, materials, and cost perspectives.
 Points out alternative methods to maximize rehabilitation with minimal cost.

 Evidence-based coverage of the applied functional neuroanatomy of several common adult progressive and nonprogressive neurological diseases.
 Emphasizes motor control, stroke, traumatic brain injury, spinal cord injury, multiple sclerosis, Parkinson's disease, Guillian-Barre syndrome, amyotrophic lateral sclerosis, and vestibular pathology.
 Includes literature review, lecture, discussion, and laboratory sessions.

 ORPR 575.
 Couples, Families, and Disabilities.
 3 Units.

-Examines not only the effects disabilities have on couples and family systems, but also what contributions family members are making to the rehabilitation process of disabled individuals.
-Looks at the discourse patterns taking place within a person with a disability; within the disabled person's family and social support system; and most importantly, within the context of the individual, the family, and the medical and rehabilitation providers.
+Examines the effects disabilities have on couples and family systems, and contributions family members make to the rehabilitation process of individuals with disabilities.
+Looks at discourse patterns taking place within a person with a disability, within the person's family and social support system, and among the individual, family, and medical and rehabilitation providers.
 Addresses the issues of human sexuality, reproduction, and disability.

 ORPR 592.
 Research II.
 1.5 Unit.